angular/angular/aio/content/guide/router.md

 Each routing module augments the route configuration _in the order of import_.
 If you list `AppRoutingModule` first, the wildcard route will be registered _before_ the hero routes.
-The wildcard route &mdash; which matches _every_ URL &mdash;
-will intercept the attempt to navigate to a hero route.
+The wildcard route&mdash;which matches _every_ URL&mdash;will intercept the attempt to navigate to a hero route.

 <div class="l-sub-section">